Bearded vulture

+Etymology

+The genus name Gypaetus is from Ancient Greek gupaietos, a corrupt form of hupaietos meaning "eagle" or "vulture".
+The specific epithet barbatus is Latin meaning "bearded" from barba, "beard".
+The name "lammergeier" originates from the German word Lämmergeier, which means "lamb-vulture".
+The name stems from the belief that it attacks lambs.
+The common name "ossifrage" is derived from the Latin word ossifragus, which literally means "bone-breaking," referring to the bird's diet consisting largely of bone.
+Ossifragus is also the root word for the osprey, which is within the same order, Accipitriformes, as vultures.

 Taxonomy

 The bearded vulture was formally described in 1758 by Carl Linnaeus in the tenth edition of his Systema Naturae.
 He placed it with the vultures and condors in the genus Vultur and coined the binomial name Vultur barbatus.
-Linnaeus based his account on the "bearded vulture" that had been described and illustrated in 1750 by the English naturalist George Edwards.
-Edwards had based his hand-coloured etching on a specimen that had been collected at Santa Cruz near the town of Oran in Algeria.
-Linnaeus specified the type locality as Africa, but in 1914 this was restricted to Santa Cruz by the German ornithologist Ernst Hartert.
-The bearded vulture is now the only species placed in the genus Gypaetus that was introduced in 1784 by the German naturalist Gottlieb Storr.
-The genus name Gypaetus is from Ancient Greek gupaietos, a corrupt form of hupaietos meaning "eagle" or "vulture".
-The specific epithet barbatus is Latin meaning "bearded" (from barba, "beard").
-The name "lammergeier" originates from the German word Lämmergeier, which means "lamb-vulture".
-The name stems from the belief that it attacked lambs.
+Linnaeus based his account on the "bearded vulture" that had been described and illustrated in 1750 by George Edwards who had based his hand-coloured etching on a specimen that had been collected at Santa Cruz near the town of Oran in Algeria.
+Linnaeus specified the type locality as Africa, but in 1914 this was restricted to Santa Cruz by Ernst Hartert.

+The bearded vulture is the only species in the genus Gypaetus that was introduced in 1784 by Gottlieb Storr.